fermo-metabolomics/fermo_core/README.md

 ## Demo

-`fermo_core` can be used both as a command line interface as well as a library.

 All parameters and input data are specified in a `parameters.json` file.
 This file must be formatted according to the JSON Schema specified in `fermo_core/config/schema.json`.